lizhuo1108/Offline_radiation/README.md

 You need to be able to run the CESM model, or another GCM which used RRTMG radiation scheme.
 You also need the climlab (https://github.com/climlab/climlab).

 # Codes
 Radiation.F90, radsw.F90, radlw.F90 are the modified RRTMG codes I write to output the necessary inputs to the offline RRTMG, including the specific humidity, ozone, cloud, etc. Offline_RRTMG.ipynb includes all the functions you need to do the offline calculation.
+The example code is given by.
 The calculation may take some time, be patient.
-If you have any questions, please email me (lizhuo1108@gmail.com)

 # Author
 Li Zhuo